 Sears personal website describes him as a “an emotional healing coach” who offers one-to-one sessions and organises retreats “to empower people to live more meaningful lives”.
 It also explains that he holds “certification as a Holistic Coach Advanced Practitioner through the Holistic Coaching Institute in Columbus” and “served as a faculty member for the C.H.E.K.
 Institute from 2006–2013”.
 The Holistic Coaching Institute is ‘real’, as is the Corrective High Performance Exercise Kinesiology Institute and both are chock-a-block with dubious pseudoscience.
 John McMullin, the head of the Holistic Coaching Institute, promotes courses on ‘bionetic homeopathics’ and Paul Chek (the man who put the Chek in CHEK institute) endorses every pseudoscientific position he can find, including hardcore anti-vaccine conspiracies.

 It would be unfair to damn Sears for his associations, despite his glowing endorsements of McMullin as a “powerful mentor” who “changed his life” and promotional videos for the CHEK Holisitic Lifestyle Coach program.
-After all, couldn’t his satirical videos be indicative of how his views have changed based on his experiences within the ‘holistic lifestyle’ industry?
+But couldn’t his satirical videos be indicative of how his views have changed based on his experiences within the ‘holistic lifestyle’ industry?

 Maybe… but probably not.